hockeymikey/DarkStar-Converter/README.md

 # DarkStar Converter

 A tool that converts all UUID based file names to their Minecraft username based ones.
 Created to convert from AddStar's branch Multiverse-Inventories of newer UUID based files back to the older username based ones so they could be converted in PerWorldInventories using MV-I 2.5.

+Based on the old-name-converter by RedstonerServer.
+Credit to him for providing the base for the edit.

 # Example:

 | New filename      | Old filename                                |